Irvine Police Explorer Program

 The Orange County Explorer Academy is held twice a year.
-The academy is a 5-day, high stress training program which Explorers must complete within a year of joining the Explorer program.
-The academy includes drills, physical fitness and academic training on topics such as K-9 teams, bomb squad, air support, DUI Investigation, gang enforcement, criminal law and SWAT.
+The academy is a 5-day, high-stress training program that Explorers must complete within a year of joining the Explorer program.
+The academy includes drills, physical fitness, and academic training on K-9 teams, bomb squad, air support, DUI Investigation, gang enforcement, criminal law, and SWAT.

-Upon completion of the academy, Explorers have the opportunity to participate in monthly patrol ride-alongs and respond to calls for service with Irvine police officers and professional staff in the field.
+Upon completion of the academy, Explorers can participate in monthly patrol ride-a-longs and respond to calls for service with Irvine police officers and professional staff in the field.

-The Explorer program routinely participates in team building activities outside of the law enforcement training environment to build camaraderie.
-Activities include movie nights, Knott’s Berry Farm trips and barbeques.
+The Explorer program routinely participates in team-building activities outside of the law enforcement training environment to build camaraderie.
+Activities include movie nights, Knott’s Berry Farm trips, and barbecues.
 Annually, Explorers attend the California Peace Officers’ Memorial in Sacramento as a part of a weekend-long trip.

 While the program exposes participants to a career in law enforcement, the desire to pursue a career in policing is not required.
 Many former Explorers now serve the City of Irvine as police officers, dispatchers, traffic investigators, and public safety assistants.
 The training and experiences gained in the Explorer program are skills that extend beyond law enforcement to building life experience, confidence, and friendships.